MIDTERM EXAMINATION

 ► None of the given options.

-► The daily supply curve for fish slopes upward.
+► The daily supply curve for fish slopes

 ► The daily supply curve for fish is perfectly inelastic.